yep/usergrid-docker/README.md

 Environment Variables
 ---------------------

-The following [environment variables](http://docs.docker.com/userguide/dockerlinks/#environment-variables) are used to access [backing services](http://12factor.net/backing-services) in scripts in the usergrid container.
-You have to name the containers of these services accordingly in order that they can be found.
+The following [environment variables](http://docs.docker.com/userguide/dockerlinks/#environment-variables) are used to access [backing services](http://12factor.net/backing-services) in scripts of the usergrid container.
+The names of the Cassandra and Elasticsearch containers can not be changed or you also have to change the names of the environment variables below.

     CASSANDRA_PORT_9160_TCP_ADDR
     CASSANDRA_PORT_9160_TCP_PORT